10 Tips On How To ACTUALLY Get A Date On Tinder

 And meet sooner rather than later.

 No matter how well you and your match are vibing in your DMs, the spark will eventually die out if you don’t go ahead and meet up.
-You need to have some face-to-face action to keep things flowing.
+You need to have some face-to-face action to keep things flowing, but it's important to find as much information about the person as possible beforehand (this article explores more about how you learn about a prospective tinder date ahead of time).
 Take a small present for her on the first date.
 Classics are always in fashion.